baloise/design-system/docs/src/components/essentials/styles.md

-# Style Installation
+# Styles

-For the baloise style you need to provide the fonts and stylesheets.
+For the Baloise style you need to provide the typography and stylesheets.

 ## Usage